 The restrictions on movement and gathering for impacted areas are the same as the rest of Queensland.

-Masks must also be worn when at stadiums, at an airport, and on a domestic or international flight departing or arriving in Queensland.
+Masks must also be worn at an airport, and on a domestic or international flight departing or arriving anywhere in Queensland.

-You must only wear a face mask outdoors when you are unable to stay 1.5 metres away from people who are not from your household.
+You must wear a face mask outdoors in impacted areas when you are unable to stay 1.5 metres away from people who are not from your household.
 You must also wear a face mask at public transport waiting areas or taxi ranks and in outdoor workplaces.
 Masks do not have to be worn if:

 - you are alone or with the members of your household